heche-psb/fossiler/README.md

 E. W. Berry.
 (1914).
 The Upper Cretaceous and Eocene floras of South Carolina and Georgia.
 US Geological Survey Professional Paper 84: 1-200.

+E. W. Berry.
+(1922).
+The flora of the Cheyenne Sandstone of Kansas.
+United States Geological Survey Professional Paper 129(1): 199-231.

 F. H. Knowlton.
 (1919).
 A catalogue of the Mesozoic and Cenozoic plants of North America.
 United States Geological Survey Bulletin, 696: 1-815.

 F. H. Knowlton.
 (1926).
 Flora of the Latah formation of Spokane, Washington, and Coeur d'Alene, Idaho.
 US Geological Survey Professional Paper 140(A): 17-55.